realityexpander/jpages/src/main/java/org/elegantobjects/jpages/App2/README.md

 - Architected by layer, and each layer is grouped by feature, which allows convenient and easy to understand navigation of the code.
 - Built to test from start
-- Everything is fake-able and isolated for ease and speed of testing.
+- Everything is fake-able (mock-able) and isolated for ease and speed of testing.

 ## Code Style

+Attempting to make the Domain layer code as idiomatic as possible, and to make it easy to read and understand.
+Strive to make it look like regular English, and to be able to read it without an IDE and make domain layer use regular java.

 ### Encapsulation via methods
 - No setters
   - Only immutable copies of objects are returned
-- No getters
+- No Direct Reference Getters
   - No references to internal mutable objects (all fields are `final`)
   - Only return copies of information
   - Never reveal internal structures - always return curated copies for a specific purpose
   - Returning/Exposing `Role` objects or `id's` is OK
   - Never return `null`
     - Return an intention revealing object instead, like a `Boolean` or `Result` or `Empty` object.
+- Methods that require network or CPU time should be labeled
+  - ie: `calculateTotalCost()` is preferred over `getTotalCost()`
+  - ie: `fetchInfo()` is preferred over `getInfo()`
+- When the getter just returns a simple field, no need to use get.
+  - Prefer `id()` over `getId()` for readability
+  - ie: `info()` is preferred over `getInfo()`
+  - ie: `id()` is preferred over `getId()`

 ### No Nulls in Domain
 - Nulls only allowed to be passed in constructors